Chaojing-Li/EXACT-EXperimental-Adaptive-Control-Testbed-for-Transit/README.md

 # EXACT: EXperimental Adaptive Control Testbed for Transit

-This repository hosts a simulation testbed that can be used as an environment for developing and comparing different dynamic holding strategies.
-Any holding strategy, whether model-based or model-free RL (Reinforcement Learning), can be customized by users within our platform, provided they create a class that fulfills the basic requirements of the exposed API.
+This repository hosts a simulation testbed that serves as an environment for developing and benchmarking various dynamic bus holding strategies.
+Users can customize any holding strategy within the platform, whether model-based or utilizing model-free Reinforcement Learning (RL), by creating a class that fulfills the basic requirements of the exposed API.

-The platform currently provides two real-world datasets, a Route No.3 in Chengdu, China and a portion of the Guangzhou Bus Rapid Transit (BRT) corridor in China.
-The Chengdu route 3 environment features featuring high passenger demand and high dispatch frequency.
-The Guangzhou BRT environment offers a multi-line operation setting where queueing is frequently observed at stops.
-You can also customize your own environment using your dataset; see the usage instructions for details.
+The platform currently provides two real-world datasets: Route No.3 in Chengdu, China, and a portion of the Guangzhou Bus Rapid Transit (BRT) corridor.
+The Chengdu Route 3 environment features high passenger demand and frequent dispatching, while the Guangzhou BRT environment offers a multi-line operation setting where queueing is commonly observed at stops.
+Users also have the flexibility to customize their own environment using their datasets, enabling the testing and evaluation of holding strategies across a wide range of scenarios.

 For the control agent, we have currently furnished several control methods proposed in the literature: